jeaninemjordan/World_Weather_Analysis/README.md

 #### Wind Speeds
 ![](Weather_Data/Fig4.png)

-Linear regression was then performed for the Northern and Southern Hemispheres using the same four weather metrics measured above: maximum temperature, humidity, cloudiness and wind speed.
+Linear regression was then performed for the latitudes of the Northern and Southern Hemispheres using the same four weather metrics measured above: maximum temperature, humidity, cloudiness and wind speed.
+The direct correlation of hemispherical latitude versus maximum temperature is observed.
+Similar to the scatterplot analysis above, wind speed, humidity and cloudiness present unpredicable relationships with the hemispherical latitudes they occur within.

 ### Northern Hemisphere